 I was became a Chartered Psychologist in 2003 and was registered by the Health Professions council as a Health Psychologist in 2010.
 I am also on the Register of Applied Psychology Practice Supervisors and a Senior Fellow of the Higher Education Academy.

-I teach on Health Psychology modules at both Undergraduate and Postgraduate levels
+I teach on Health Psychology modules at both Undergraduate and Postgraduate levels and supervise PhD students in health behaviours and behaviour change.

 Department of Psychology, Sociology and Politics